 Applies mitigation and remediation strategies to limit the amount of ingested chemicals in air, water and food.

 Prescribes herbs containing plant metallothioneins (MTs) (4, 5) and phytochelatins (PCs) (6) to chelate heavy metals.

 Prescribes herbal medicines to inhibit Phase 1 & induce II detoxification to eliminate plastic toxins BPA/Phthalates and dioxins/furans along with other POP toxins.

 Increases elimination of POP toxins via the other eliminatory organs, bowel, skin, lungs & kidneys using herbal alteratives, depuratives, circulatory stimulants, cholagogues and diuretics.

 Weans you back into a diet for life consisting of foods rich in the active constituent compounds and vitamins, nutrients & antioxidants required for detoxification pathways.
 (7)

-The first consultation places you on a Therapeutic Fast to restrict intake of toxins whilst supporting Phase I & II detoxification processes.
+The initial consultation will place you on a Therapeutic Fast to restrict intake of toxins whilst supporting Phase I & II detoxification processes.
 Herbal & nutritional chelation agents are prescribed to chelate heavy metals and remove POPs toxins including plastics.

-The second consultation is to ensure firstly, that you have achieved a state of Therapeutic Fasting and secondly to address any issues you have surrounding the dietary recommendations.
+The second consultation will ensure firstly, that you have achieved a state of Therapeutic Fasting and secondly to address any issues you have surrounding the dietary recommendations.

-The third consultation is aimed to assist you in moving from the Therapeutic Fast to a suitable long-term diet to support detoxification processes to promote health and longevity.
+The third consultation will assist you in moving from the Therapeutic Fast to a suitable long-term diet to support detoxification processes to promote health and longevity.